Clyde N. Baker Jr.: Awards

 In 1996, Baker was elected to Honorary Membership in American Society of Civil Engineers (ASCE) for "his longstanding commitment and innovative accomplishments in advancing the state of the civil engineering practice and his commitment to advancing the careers of all who interact with him."
 Baker was elected into the National Academy of Engineering in 2004 for "advancements in the engineering and construction of deep foundations for safe support of the world's tallest buildings.".

 After being recognized as a top newsmaker of 2007, Baker received the ENR Award of Excellence "for firming up the science of soil to support the skyscrapers of tomorrow."
 As part of the award, Baker was the subject of an eight-page cover story in the April 7, 2008 issue of ENR.
 The award was received at a black-tie gala held at the New York Marriott Marquis on April 3, 2008.

 OPAL Award Baker was awarded the Outstanding Projects and Leaders (OPAL) award in 2008 from the American Society of Civil Engineers for his lifetime accomplishments of innovation and excellence in civil engineering design.
 The award was presented at a black-tie gala in Arlington, Virginia on April 30, 2008.

-Other awards won by Baker include:
+Other awards won by Baker included: